maxfolley/belt/readme.md

 Belt
 ====

 A JavaScript Object package manager and toolbelt.
+Belt is influenced by and borrowed from [Underscore](http://underscorejs.org/) and [Backbone](http://backbonejs.org/).

 Usage
 -----